 In the dark despondency of yesterday morning’s news, and all but tremoring with symptoms of acute Trump Derangement, I emailed a friend at 5 a.m.
 “For the second time in eight years,” I wrote, “the American people have chosen as their tribune an ignorant, malicious, thuggish, xenophobic, woman-hating, ethically impaired, clinically narcissistic, grifting jackass.
 Father, forgive us.
 We know not what we do.”

-An hour later I tuned in to the funeral gathering on MSNBC’s Morning Joe and listened as former Missouri Senator Claire McCaskill commented in a similar vein.
+An hour later I tuned in to the funeral gathering on MSNBC’s Morning Joe and listened as former Missouri senator Claire McCaskill commented in a similar vein.
 Asserting bitterly that Trump “knows our country better than we do,” McCaskill credited him with figuring out “that anger and fear were way more powerful than appealing to people’s better angels.”
-From the day Trump descended the golden staircase at Trump Tower in 2015, McCaskill said, right up to the joy-based candidacy of Kamala Harris, Democrats have been hoping that those better angels would eventually reject him.
+From the day Trump descended the golden escalator at Trump Tower in 2015, McCaskill said, right up to the joy-based candidacy of Kamala Harris, Democrats have been hoping that those better angels would eventually reject him.
 “Turns out, the better angels went on vacation,” she noted mordantly.
 “And they haven’t returned.”

 However gratifying it is to believe you’re on the side of the angels, it doesn’t really help you understand what went wrong.
 Commenting after McCaskill, Joe Scarborough sharply challenged her analysis.
 “It’s time for Democrats to take a long hard look at what happened and at themselves,” he said.
 “And if they just keep saying, ‘Trump bad, Democrats virtuous,’ they are going to continue to lose.
 This is not about just Donald Trump.
 This is about the Democratic Party.”
 Scarborough pointed to the electoral map with its two coastal outposts of blue framing the vastness of red America.
 The Democratic party ensconced in those outposts, he commented, is “radically disconnected from the rest of the country.”

 In the days to come, those seeking to explain Trump’s victory will have any number of arguments to reach for.
 Harris and the Democrats were put in a difficult situation by the belated recusal of Biden: she had to play catch-up, and the party was deprived of the normal process for choosing the strongest candidate.
 Trump’s macho bluster energized the bro and male Hispanic vote.
-Americans may not be willing to elect a Black woman as President.
+Americans may not be willing to elect a Black woman as president.
 And on and on.
 Then there’s the fact that much of the world is caught up in a wave of nationalist populism.
 Why should we be an exception?

 Yet when all that is factored in, I return to the central, unignorable reality contained in Scarborough’s comment and in that national map.
 The wealthy, worldly, and highly educated parts of this nation are Democratic, while the struggling, provincial, and undereducated parts are Republican—and there are not enough of the former places and too many of the latter.
 Forty years of technological and commercial revolution, abetted by economic policies put forth by both parties, have produced an upper 20 percent of this country that’s doing extremely well, while everyone else struggles.
 That upper 20 percent is heavily concentrated in blue states like the one I live in (Connecticut).
 This has to change.
 The Democratic Party has to find a way not to be the party of bicoastal elites.